 Throughout the course of 3-6 weeks, the coffees will ferment, as producers rake these cherries and rotate them to prevent spoiling.
 During this time, the sugars and mucilage (that sticky substance that coats the seed) will latch onto the seeds, which develop flavors and make them sweeter.
 Once the coffee is dry, a machine separates the pulp and the skin from the seed.

-Natural coffees result in heavy bodied cups of coffee, with deeper and complex tasting notes due to that time spent developing extra flavors.
+Natural coffees, like our Hawaii Kona Extra Fancy, result in heavy bodied cups of coffee, with deeper and complex tasting notes due to that time spent developing extra flavors.
 This development comes from the way that the seeds ferment differently, since they dry with the full cherry still intact.
 Natural processed coffees can be difficult to replicate because of the inconsistencies in fermentation.
 Raking coffees by hand can change how often certain cherries are rotating in the fermentation period, and can get moldy if not cared for properly.
 However, when done right, these coffees can also be some of the sweetest you'll ever taste.
 A natural processed coffee is juicy, syrupy, and well worth the extra effort.

 Unlike natural or dry processed coffees, washed processed coffees are called the opposite—wet processed!
 In this scenario, machines called depulpers remove the seeds from the cherries before drying them.
 However, it is not just any cherry that gets seed removal.
 These cherries must have the perfect amount of ripeness to make sure they are sweet enough, and go through a sorter for density.
 Once these depulpers remove the skin and pulp from the seeds, the seeds go into tanks full of water.
 The water ultimately washes the rest of the mucilage and fruit caked onto the seed.
 Finally, the seeds go onto beds in the sun to dry out.